go-simpler/env/README.md

 ### Slice separator

 Space is the default separator used to parse slice values.
-It can be changed with `Options.SliceSep`:
+It can be changed with `Options.SliceSep`.

 ```go
 os.Setenv("PORTS", "8080,8081,8082")